 At SFU, 16.9% of the total undergraduate population is comprised of international students, 56.8% of whom come from China.
 2014 saw a 39.3% increase over 2013 in undergraduate students from Nigeria.
 1,233 graduate international students registered in Fall 2014, an increase of 8.2% over Fall 2013.
 28.3% of the total graduate population at SFU is made up of international students.

 The Downtown Vancouver campus encompasses multiple facilities which lie at the heart of the city.
-In 2009, the Vancouver Sun called SFU’s downtown campus “the intellectual heart of the city.”
+In 2009, the Vancouver Sun called SFU’s Downtown Vancouver campus “the intellectual heart of the city.”
 SFU’s Surrey campus, on the other hand, finds itself within the centre of one of Canada’s most lively cities.
 Though the latter is fast-growing, this campus does offer fewer academic programs.
 However, SFU students are welcomed to enroll in class at any of the three campuses.

 Featured Property Listings near SFU